-- Taking into account the rapid technological progress and the evolving nature of cybercrime, and consequently the need to adjust to new trends and more sophisticated modus operandi, specialised, regular and continuous training on cybercrime and cyber-security for practitioners at all levels, including at the beginning of their careers, is of crucial importance for the purpose of successful investigations and prosecutions of cyber-related and cyber-enabled offences. - In most Member States significant efforts, means and people are invested in specialised training in the area of cybercrime for the Law Enforcement Authorities, whereas not all Member States have the same level of training for the judiciary and courses for magistrates in some Member States are not mandatory. - Nevertheless, given the technical specificities of cybercrime in the context of the investigations and taking into account that perpetrators of cybercrime should end up in a court, a high degree of understanding from the judges presiding over the cases is also required, and specialised training including as regards how to collect, analyse and use electronic evidence, is therefore fundamental for prosecutors and judges dealing with cybercrime.
+- Taking into account the rapid technological progress and the evolving nature of cybercrime, and consequently the need to adjust to new trends and more sophisticated "modus operandi", regular and continuous specialised training on cybercrime and cybersecurity for practitioners at all levels, including at the beginning of their careers, is of crucial importance for the purpose of successful investigations and prosecutions of cybercrime "stricto sensu" and cyber-enabled crime. - In most Member States significant efforts, means and people are invested in specialised training in the area of cybercrime for LEA, whereas not all Member States have the same level of training for the judiciary, and in some Member States, if such training is available, it is not mandatory. - Nevertheless, given the technical specificities of cybercrime, a high degree of understanding from the LEA, but also from the judges presiding the cases, is required, and specialised training including the collection, analyse and use of e-evidence, is equally fundamental for LEA, prosecutors and judges dealing with cybercrime.

-- In some Member States in addition to the training provided by public bodies (police or judicial academias or institutes, etc.), cybercrime-related training is also provided by external entities such as universities and private companies operating in the sector, whose expertise proves very useful for a good quality training or also ONG.
-Some Member States have established highly specialised centres of excellence to provide training on cybercrime to the public and the private sector. - In some Member States training is also provided in the form of distance learning sessions, of e-learning or also of podcasts that can be considered as a good practice and an effective training method. - In addition to training provided at national level, also relevant EU bodies EC3/Europol, ECTEG (European Cybercrime Training and Education Group), Eurojust, OLAF, CEPOL and ENISA provide specialised training in the area of cybercrime; however, this possibility is generally not used by Member States at its full potential. - Some Member States have a specific budget allocated to cybercrime training.
-In some Member States further efforts should be made to improve specialized cybercrime training for all categories of officials involved in cybercrime cases. - According to the findings of the evaluation, an integrated approach for common training of judges, prosecutors and representatives of LEAs can help to spread knowledge of cybercrime and function as a platform for the exchange of experiences and best practices with regard to cybercrime and for discussing obstacles relating to admissibility of evidence.
+- In some Member States, in addition to the training provided by public bodies (police or judicial academia or institutes, etc.), cybercrime-related training is also provided by external entities such as universities and private companies operating in the sector, whose expertise proves very useful for a good quality training or also NGOs.
+Some Member States have established highly specialised centres of excellence to provide training on cybercrime. - In some Member States training is also provided in the form of distance learning sessions, of e-learning or also of podcasts that can be considered as a good practice and an effective training method. - In addition to training provided at national level, also relevant EU bodies EC3/Europol, ECTEG (European Cybercrime Training and Education Group), Eurojust, OLAF, CEPOL and ENISA - provide or contribute to specialised training in the area of cybercrime; however, this possibility is generally not used by Member States at its full potential. - Some Member States have a specific budget allocated to cybercrime training.
+In some Member States further efforts should be made to improve specialised cybercrime training for all categories of officials involved in cybercrime cases. - According to the findings of the evaluation, an integrated approach for common training of judges, prosecutors and LEA can help to improve knowledge of cybercrime and can function as a platform for the exchange of experiences and good practices with regard to cybercrime and for discussing obstacles relating to admissibility of evidence.
 However, the mutual evaluation showed that just a few Member States already provide this type of joint training.

-- Member States should ensure a comprehensive programme of training covering the whole life-cycle of cybercrime cases for all stakeholders and practitioners involved in combating cybercrime, and in particular more regular training for the judiciary, and consider setting up a dedicated budget for cybercrime training. - Member States should consider organising joint cybercrime training for police officers, prosecutors and judges as well as the use of the e-learning approach. - Member States should make best use of the training opportunities both provided by EU bodies such as EC3/Europol, ECTEG, Eurojust, OLAF, CEPOL and ENISA and those offered by academic institutions and private companies, and consider the establishment of highly specialized centres of excellence to provide specialized training on cybercrime. - The EU institutions should increase the EU funding to help Member States to organize more specialised training for national practitioners on cybercrime.
+- Member States should provide a comprehensive training covering the whole life-cycle of cybercrime cases for all stakeholders and practitioners involved in combating cybercrime, and in particular more regular training for the judiciary, and consider allocating budget for cybercrime training. - Member States should consider organising joint cybercrime training for LEA, prosecutors and judges as well as the use of the e-learning methods. - Member States should make best use of the training opportunities both provided by EU bodies such as EC3/Europol, ECTEG, Eurojust, OLAF, CEPOL and ENISA and those offered by academic institutions and private companies, and consider the establishment of centres of excellence to provide specialised training on cybercrime. - The EU institutions should increase the EU funding to help Member States to organise more specialised training for national practitioners on cybercrime.